 A lack of dealing with a failure is obviously an exploitable vulnerability, but even if the failure is dealt with, the resulting fault tolerance is itself a potential source of vulnerabilities, particularly when inappropriate or incomplete strategies are implemented.

 Fault-handling code is difficult to design and program, since it is required to execute in an already damaged environment.
-Handler code is also difficult to test, since it is executed only when primary failures have occurred.
+Handler code is also difficult to test since it is executed only when primary failures have occurred.
 These failures, e.g. radiation damage, are usually impossible to recreate with sufficient coverage in a testing environment.

 Moreover, it is not easy to determine the right kind of fault tolerance for a given fault.
 For security, termination of the malfunctioning system usually is the best action.
 For safety, termination can be more catastrophic than other fault tolerance mechanisms.
 Recovery in a local context can be impossible, e.g. querying a faulty location sensor, while a (transitively) calling routine can have sufficient content for a recovery action, e.g. obtaining location information from another source.